breezy-team/breezy/doc/user_manual/merge.rst

 The last step is to update the packaging.
 The first part of this is changing any files to reflect changes in the upstream build, for instance updating ``debian/rules``, or ``debian/install``.
-The last part is updating any patches that have against the upstream code to work against the latest version.
+The last part is updating any patches against the upstream code to work against the latest version.
 To make this easier you can use the ``bd-do`` command.
 This runs the specified command in an exported directory (so you have the full source of the package available).
 If the command is successful then the contents